MatteoRigoni/BlazorServerCleanArchitectureTemplate/README.md

 The Repositories folder contains interfaces such as IUnitOfWork, IGenericRepository, and other domain-specific interfaces such as IStadiumRepository, etc. These interfaces define methods to read and update data.

+About features, each feature folder can contain subfolders such as Queries and Commands which can contain CQRS commands and queries